vanitha2601/tradingApplication/README.md

 Send a POST request to http://localhost:4567/signal?signal=<SIGNAL_NUMBER> to process a signal.

-You can use tools like Postman or curl to send requests to the application.
+You can use tools like Postman to send requests to the application.
-Alternatively, you can create a simple HTML form to submit signals via a web browser.